sangahco/docker-machine-cli/README.md

 ## Create Development Machine (dev.sangah.com)

-The following commands create a new machine on your computer provisioning an already existing machine with Docker Engine, most important it will recreate the certificate required to use Docker Engine remotely.
+The following commands create a new *Docker client* on the server provisioning an already existing machine with *Docker Engine*, most important it will recreate the certificates required to use Docker Engine remotely.
 This is a one time operation and **should not** be done by other developers that want to use this Docker hosted machine.

-From this folder run:
+**Repeating this operation on the same Docker Host machine will invalidate the previous certificates!**

+A valid ssh certificate need to be generated before creating the docker client.
+You can create the private and public key with the following command:

+    $ ssh-keygen -t rsa -C "your_email@example.com"

+Put the public key (*id_rsa.pub*) inside the authorized_keys file in the **host machine**, and use the private key (*id_rsa*) in the following command to create the **docker client**.

+Create the Docker client machine with:

-    $ ./create-dev-machine.sh ssh_key_without_passphrase.key 203.239.21.121 sangah121
+    $ ./create-dev-machine.sh id_rsa <DOCKER_HOST> <DOCKER_CLIENT_NAME>

-**create-dev-machine.sh** takes the following arguments in sequence:
+**create-generic-machine.sh** takes the following arguments in sequence:

 1. ssh key file
 2. host ip